bezunesh/classified-ad/readme.md

     # follow the on-screen instruction to complete the user creation

 ### Check the running app
-    # take a note of the external-ip
+    # get the running service, and take a note of the external-ip
     kubectl get services classifiedad

     NAME           TYPE           CLUSTER-IP      EXTERNAL-IP